solaranamnesis/David-Friedrich-Weinland/full-text-english.md

 In this second species, the stated mesh chambers are constantly hexagonal, lying in the net like large crystals.
 A piece of this kind, of which the outer contours are very well preserved, measures 1.20 mm in diameter.
 The hexagonal, rarely pentagonal, crystal-like meshes are filled with silicates, and measure 0.2 mm in diameter; the cells or small plates composing the network are 0.03 to 0.04 mm.

+Comes from Knyahinya.
+There is also a very similar one in a specimen of Cabarras.
+In another specimen of Knyahinya, the large hexagonal meshes appear regularly in two forms, the majority of 0.26 mm and smaller number of ones 0.4 to 0.3 mm in diameter.

+### 7. Dicheliscus.
+Nov. gen.

+(θιχηλος = mit gespaltenen Klauen = "with split claws".)

 ...